 Teleoperation for Autonomous Vehicles

-Tele-assist - a helping hand, when needed
+Tele-assist: a helping hand, when needed

 Autonomous vehicles have made huge advances and can easily handle most situations in their Operational Design Domain (ODD).
-In cases when the autonomous driver does not know how (or is not allowed) to handle, it asks a remote operator for assistance.
+In cases that the autonomous driver does not know how (or is not allowed) to handle, it asks a remote operator for assistance.
 The remote operator provides guidance, additional information, or even a policy override, based on which the autonomous driver can proceed to complete its mission.

 Driverless Vehicle Teleoperation Taxonomy